-To emphasis the role of education for social change, IALLA was brought to the Arab world in 2013 for the first time, and Arab participants about 30 young educators were invited in September 2013 for two weeks with international institutions, strategies, and campaigns, as well as with lobbying instruments.
+To emphasize the role of education in social change, IALLA was brought to the Arab world in 2013 for the first time, and Arab participants about 30 young educators were invited in September 2013 for two weeks with international institutions, strategies, and campaigns, as well as with lobbying instruments.

 The Arab House for Adult Education and Development is an initiative of major importance for the four networks and envisages becoming a balanced Arab reference in the area of Literacy and Adult Learning Education in the whole Arab region.
 It strives to respond to actual educational needs in the various Arab countries and to interact with this reality to promote education to higher levels, by improving vision, perspectives, and prospects in addressing illiteracy, adult Learning Education and human development issues, with all the required openness to the latest global educational and developmental approaches and methodologies.

-The Arab House is a platform for exchange and dialogue between educators, experts, institutions and policy makers, to renew the thinking and approaches of adult education and learning, and to enhance the role and capabilities of adult learning education so that it becomes a renaissance, educational and enlightening project for the Arab world.
-The Arab House “AHAED” is based on general principles of work that include renewing visions, building capacity and development, preparing researches, supporting and developing adult education and learning, contributing to the process of setting and developing policies, developing best practices, and building partnerships and networking regionally and internationally.
-It will also work to enhance the production of knowledge in the Arab world, and to consolidate the slogan of “one voice for adult learning and education for development” on the ground.
+The Arab House is a platform for exchange and dialogue between educators, experts, institutions, and policymakers, to renew the thinking and approaches of adult education and learning, and to enhance the role and capabilities of adult learning education so that it becomes a renaissance, educational and enlightening project for the Arab world.
+The Arab House “AHAED” is based on general principles of work that include renewing visions, building capacity, and development, preparing research, supporting and developing adult education and learning, contributing to the process of setting and developing policies, developing best practices, and building partnerships and networking regionally and internationally.
+It will also work to enhance the production of knowledge in the Arab world and to consolidate the slogan of “one voice for adult learning and education for development” on the ground.